ffomezolam/GA-DSI-Capstone/README.md

 "causal", as they use past tokens to determine future ones, but do not look into the future.
-In more sophisticated transformer models (e.g. masked language models) the models can look into the future as well as into the past.
+In more sophisticated transformer models (e.g. masked language models) the models can look into the future as well as into the past (to infer based on surrounding context).
 Such sophisticated models are used in text translation or sentence completion, where a word in a sentence needs to be determined based on surrounding words both before and after that word.
 In my case, I'm using both versions.
 The causal model (GPT2) is used to generate text, and the masked language model (BERT) is used for classification.